-24 See FCA and FCO, Joint Guidance on Transaction Value Thresholds for Mandatory Pre-merger Notification of Concentrations, is available at https://www.bwb.gv.at/fileadmin/user_upload/PDFs/ Leitfaden/20180709_Leitfaden_Transaktionsschwellen_final.pdf (last accessed 17 July 2018).
+23 See FCA and FCO, Guidance on Transaction Value Thresholds for Mandatory Pre-merger Notification, available at www.bwb.gv.at/fileadmin/user_upload/Veroeffentlichungen/Entwurf_Leitfaden Transaktionswertschwellen_EN__Konsultationsfassung.pdf (last accessed 29 May 2019).

-25 According to the Guidance (Paragraph 50), this also applies to liabilities of the target company which are not (directly) assumed by the acquirer (e.g. in cases of a share deal where the acquirer does not assume the target's liabilities).
+According to the Guidance (Paragraph 50), this also applies to liabilities of the target company that are not (directly) assumed by the acquirer (e.g., in cases of a share deal where the acquirer does not assume the target's liabilities).
 Please note that this interpretation is not necessarily supported by the wording of the new provision and could make the calculation of the 'value of consideration' for share deals more difficult.

-See Guidance, Paragraph 50 et seq.
+25 See Guidance, Paragraph 50 et seq.

-27 Guidance, Paragraph 13.
+26 See Guidance, Paragraph 13.

-28 ErlRV 1522 BlgNR 25.
+27 ErlRV 1522 BlgNR 25.
 GP 3.

-29 See Guidance, Paragraphs 77 et segg.
+28 See Guidance, Paragraphs 77 et seqq.